Anne Louise Hodgson

 Your therapy is about you and no one knows you better than you know yourself.
 I will not advise what you should do but help you better understand yourself, enabling you to make those choices and decisions.
-Your therapy sessions offer time and space for you to offload and be heard, to explore what has brought you into counselling and to help you better understand yourself and what’s happening for you.
+Your therapy sessions offer time and space for you to offload and be heard, to explore what has brought you into therapy and to help you better understand yourself and what’s happening for you.